 - Day 7: Drive back to Las Vegas (3 hours) or Salt Lake City (4.5 hours)

-How long does a Utah national parks road trip take?
+How long does the Utah national parks road trip take?

 Utah’s national parks are glorious!
 As such, I suggest spending a minimum of 7 days driving through Utah’s national parks — seriously, it would be a disservices to spend less time exploring this area!